-European NMIs and DIs collaborate with NMIs and scientific centres of excellence from beyond the boundaries of Europe, not just through the CIPM consultative committees, but also including organisations such as the WHO, WMO, IAEA, ISO, IEC and a plethora of international academic institutes.
-Such continued collaboration is essential to ensure Europe's internationally leading capability.
+European NMIs and DIs collaborate with NMIs and scientific centres of excellence from beyond the boundaries of Europe, not just through the CIPM consultative committees and in research through EMRP with major NMIs such as those from the Americas, Asia and Africa (e.g. NIST, NIM, NMIJ, KRISS and INMETRO), but also including organisations such as the WHO, WMO, IAEA, ISO, IEC and a plethora of international academic institutes.
+Such continued collaboration is essential to ensure Europe's internationally leading capability and to achieve impact and influence on the global stage.